MEDICARE ADVANTAGE PLANS

 Contact us today.
 Take advantage of our free review of your case.
 Call and we will answer your questions.
 You can explain why your physical or mental condition prevents you from working.
 We will be able to tell you if you qualify for benefits.

-If you want to learn more about the lawyers and staff at Cannon Disability Law, then read our About Us page.
+If you want to learn more about the lawyers and staff at our law firm, then read our About Us page.
 There you will find more information about each of our attorneys and our staff.
 For example, Andria Summers can help you with your Medicare plan.
-She can give you good advise about how to choose the best Medicare Advantage plan.
+She can advise you how to choose the best Medicare Advantage plan.
 Likewise, she has also won thousands of Social Security cases.